 For many athletes, the hardest part of safely training in the heat is staying hydrated while also maintaining necessary electrolytes and salt.
 Excessive sweating can quickly lead to dehydration and a number of heat-related illnesses.
 One way to ensure that training in the heat is safe is to know the warning signs of dehydration and to educate your young athlete on these as well.
 Signs that your child is dehydrated or suffering from heat-related illnesses include:

-- nausea or vomiting
+nausea or vomiting

-- dizziness or lightheadedness
+dizziness or lightheadedness

-- low blood pressure
+low blood pressure

-- increased heart rate
+increased heart rate

+If your child experiences any of these symptoms, he or she should immediately lower his or her body temperature, hydrate and get out of the heat.
+If not addressed, these symptoms can worsen and lead to heat exhaustion or heat stroke, which is a medical emergency.
 When done correctly, training in the heat can be safe, productive and even fun for athletes.
 However, it’s always important that coaches and athletes take necessary precautions, allow plenty of breaks for hydration and are aware of dangerous warning signs.
 Summer is a great time for athletic training, so take the necessary precautions and then help your athlete enjoy summer training.